crystalsand10/MGT_docs/source/downloads.rst

   :alt: Clicking on 'View in Microreact'

 The isolates are sent by MGTdb to Microreact via Microreact's API and the link returned by Microreact is displayed instead of the button (as shown in the screenshot above).
 This link opens data in Microreact in a new tab (as shown in the screenshot below).
-Current, there a limit of 2000 isolates per request (limit set by Microreact).

 .. image:: images/microreact.png
   :width: 2000